 Unfair trading includes a trader making misleading statements, leaving out important information about a product or behaving aggressively.
-Businesses that operate aggressively or use misleading marketing are breaking the law.

 About unfair trading